 You can also look into the Master List that we have prepared for you and search there for variables.

 The formula calculations including all responses do not work when you preview!
 You will need to collect a real response in order to test it.

 Whenever you copy a survey, the 'including all responses'-formulas will NOT be copied with it.
 You will need to set up these formulas independently for each survey you create.

 When you create a custom filter, the formula will only calculate the scores for those respondents who meet the filter condition.
-This feature can be super useful if, for example, you'd like to calculate averages for different departments of your company.
 Then you would set up a filter that specifies that the answer to question 1 must equal answer 1 "marketing", and then the formula will only be calculated for those people who answered "marketing" to the first question.
 You can then copy the formula and simply adjust the filter so that each formula will calculate results for people who selected different answer options.